A History of Elysian Park’s Victory Memorial Grove

 With that Mr. Conaway, assistant to Mayor Snyder, accepted the monument on behalf of the city.

-The Los Angeles Times seemed to believe that Flag Day would be a day of tributes at the Grove going forward writing “Undoubtedly as other flag days come other memorials will be erected, thus making the grove one of the fine memories of patriotism.”
+The Los Angeles Times seemed to believe that Flag Day would be a day of tributes at Victory Memorial Grove going forward, writing “Undoubtedly as other flag days come other memorials will be erected, thus making the grove one of the fine memories of patriotism.”
 Memorial trees continued to be planted for years after the park's establishment.
-The trees themselves were free of charge, but loved ones had to pay $50 for the required plaques that accompanied the tree, a considerable sum a century ago.
-It is difficult to determine exactly how many trees were planted at Victory Memorial Grove as the archives are skeletal, but what documents do exist indicates that it is likely there were more than forty.
-It's also tough to know when exactly memorial tributes and/or ceremonies ended at the park, when the monument became ignored or when the Grove itself fell into disrepair.
+The trees themselves were free of charge, but loved ones had to pay $50 for the plaques required to accompany them, a considerable sum at the time.
+It is difficult to determine exactly how many trees were planted at Victory Memorial Grove as the archives are skeletal, but what documents do exist indicate that there were more than forty.
+It's also tough to know when exactly memorial tributes and/or ceremonies ended at the park, when the monument became ignored, or when the Grove itself fell into disrepair.

 A Renewed Appreciation for the Victory Memorial Grove